Let’s talk numbers for a second: users in the U.S. are now spending over four hours a day on apps—an hour more than before the pandemic.

 3. Faster Responses

-Time is money, and waiting for users to come to you when they have a problem doesn’t help.
-Users would flock to your competitors by that time for better services and products.
+Time is valuable, and waiting for users to come to you with problems can cost you.
+By that time, they might have already turned to your competitors for better products or services.

 4. Easy Data Analysis & Response Automation